coastalcph/HIT-SCIR-CoNLL2019/WORKFLOW.md

 TODO:
-MUST:
-DONE - Miryam 1.
-Train language-specific instead of treebank-specific models by joining the training treebanks Artur 2.
-Fix predictions with preprocessed UDPipe+Stanza
-  - Fix prediction bug
-  - Both dev and test: preprocessing with Stanza+UDPipe with largest model
-  - Both dev and test: parser model from joint language Daniel 3.
-Evaluate on dev to make sure they are valid, update dev scores for all languages
-  - Verify valid output for ar_padt, cs_cac, fi_tdt (long sentences are skipped)
-Artur 4.
-Predictions on test with preprocessed UDPipe+Stanza Daniel 5.
-Collect to directory for submission https://universaldependencies.org/iwpt20/submission.html

-NICE TO HAVE:
 - Train new UDPipe/Stanza models from joined language training sets instead of per treebank
 - Find preprocessing models that do best on average on dev treebanks per language
 - Repeat with lang-spec BERT